 College Football World Reacts To Kirk Herbstreit's New Rankings

-ESPN college football analyst Kirk Herbstreit updated his personal rankings this week.
+ESPN college football analyst Kirk Herbstreit has released his new rankings following Week 4 of the 2022 season.

-Georgia, Ohio State and Alabama continue to appear to be a cut above the rest in the college football world.

 - Georgia